infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 * `[POST] /Reservation/UpdateContactInformation` requires first and last name instead of only name
 * New fields get stored in EventFlow
 * Existing reservations can still be hydrated
-** You can test it by calling `[POST] /Reservation/UpdateContactInformation` on an existing reservation.
+	* You can test it by calling `[POST] /Reservation/UpdateContactInformation` on an existing reservation.
-* Update the readmodel to the new situation.
+* Update the read model to the new situation.
 You can write a new migration in the `ReadModelDbMigrator` project
 * The e-mail only uses the customers first name.

 ### How to deal with GDPR